tonysneed/ddd-exercise/ReadMe.md

     - The `AddMongoDbSettings` method maps a class that implements `IMongoDbSettings` to a section in appsettings.json with a name that matches the class name.
       - For example, the `CustomerDatabaseSettings` class has properties which match the `CustomerDatabaseSettings` section in appsettings.json.
     - Rerun **CustomerService**. *The error should go away.*
+    - Execute `tye run` from the terminal.
+    - Run the acceptance tests. *The CustomerServiceFeature acceptance tests will pass.*
+    - Stop Tye with Ctrl+C.